YannKurzo/calculator/README.md

 - Saving results in temporary variables
 - Use the help command to get a list of available commands
 - Calculation using double type or mpfr library (see config.h file)
+- When using mpfr library, it is possible to define the precision (the number of bits of the mantissa).
+It is useful not only for high precision, but also for checking how the coding of the floating point numbers work.
 - Check entered string (function parameters, operation without operators, bracket problems, ...) (not perfect)

 ##### Argument mode